Financial Institutions and AI:

 EU AI Act

-• Risk Classification: Defines high-risk AI systems that require rigorous compliance checks.
+• Risk classification: Define which AI systems require enhanced compliance checks.

-• Transparency Requirements: Mandates clear communication about AI system functionalities and limitations.
+• Transparency requirements: Communicate AI system functionality, data use, and known limitations.

-• Accountability Measures: Requires robust documentation and audit trails for high-risk AI applications.
+• Accountability measures: Maintain documentation and audit trails for high-risk AI applications.

 Best Practices for Legal Compliance in AI Adoption